antoinebayssac/antoinebayssac-portfolio/README.md

 Finally I registered on Zapier (https://zapier.com/) to link my github repo to a discord that I created to be able to send automatic commits on the discord

 ![Capture d’écran 2022-10-28 à 11 14 35](https://user-images.githubusercontent.com/113120060/198552228-5cc5b1ba-0bbe-4689-8fb8-162929c655f9.png)

+                                    /// And here you have successfully installed the project correctly ///